-Environmentally, the region’s situation is just as bleak.
-The perpetual California drought is disproportionately felt by the Central Valley, posing a serious threat to its farming industry, food, and people as the state’s precious resource gets diverted to areas with larger populations.10 Caused in part by the drought as well as climate change, the Central Valley is also disproportionately affected by the wildfires that seem to have become a year-round phenomenon in the state; in addition to being devastating for families and contributing to GHG released in the air, they also threaten one of the Central Valley’s main economic industries: agriculture.11
+Environmentally, the region’s situation is also challenged.
+The decadal California drought is disproportionately felt by the Central Valley, posing a serious threat to its farming industry, food, and people as the state’s resource is diverted to areas with larger populations.10 The Central Valley is also disproportionately affected by the wildfires that have become a year-round phenomenon; in addition to being devastating for families and damaging air quality, they also threaten one of the Central Valley’s main economic industries: agriculture.11

-Although the Central Valley clearly suffers the consequences of underinvestment, the region’s Black, Indigenous, and People of Color (BIPOC) suffer disproportionately due to systemic barriers that keep the population from accessing and building upon resources.
-For example, although the City of Fresno as a whole ranks as one of the worst cities for life expectancy, its black and brown communities carry the burden: they live on average about 20 years less than their wealthy and white Fresno neighbors.12 A 20-year difference in life expectancy within a singular city is not insignificant, nor is it due to arbitrary circumstances.
-Rather, starting with initial segregation laws in the 19th and 20th centuries, “unrelenting disinvestment, neglect, and a lack of representation have held back generations of black and brown residents.”13 This disinvestment has led to tangible negative outcomes: only 63 percent of Hispanic youth in Fresno County obtain their high school degree while nearly 100 percent of white Fresno citizens obtain their high school degree; nearly 30 percent of black Fresno County residents live in poverty, compared to 11 percent of whites; and 17 percent of black Fresno County residents are unemployed, compared to 8 percent of their white neighbors.14
+Although the Central Valley clearly suffers the consequences of underinvestment, the region’s minority groups suffer disproportionately.
+For example, although the City of Fresno as a whole ranks as one of the worst cities for life expectancy, its black and brown communities specifically live on average 20 years less than white Fresno residents.12 A 20-year difference in life expectancy within a singular city is not insignificant, nor is it due to arbitrary circumstances.
+Starting with initial segregation laws in the 19th and 20th centuries, “unrelenting disinvestment, neglect, and a lack of representation have held back generations of black and brown residents.”13 This disinvestment has led to tangible negative outcomes: only 63 percent of Hispanic youth in Fresno County obtain their high school degree while nearly 100 percent of white Fresno citizens obtain their high school degree; nearly 30 percent of black Fresno County residents live in poverty, compared to 11 percent of whites; and 17 percent of black Fresno County residents are unemployed, compared to 8 percent of their white neighbors.14

 Finally, especially when compared to its coastal counterparts, the Central Valley bears the disproportionate burden of the State’s energy crisis.
-For example, 15 percent of Central Valley residents live in “energy poverty,” meaning that they spend 10 percent or more of their meager income on household energy costs, compared to the coastal average of 3 to 4 percent.15
+For example, 15 percent of Central Valley residents live in “energy poverty,” meaning that they spend 10 percent or more of their low income on household energy costs, compared to the coastal average of 3 to 4 percent.15

-Taken together, the picture cannot be clearer: the Central Valley is the “Invisible California,” not able to reap the benefits of its neighbors’ economies while getting ignored by funders for opportunities to improve their own economy.
-In turn, this leads to severe economic and environmental conditions, with the burden being disproportionately carried by BIPOC.
+Taken together, the Central Valley is the “Invisible California,” not able to reap the benefits of its neighbors’ economies while ignored by funders for opportunities to improve their own economy.
+In turn, this leads to severe economic and environmental conditions, with the burden being disproportionately carried by minority communities.

-Despite these economic and environmental challenges, it also offers unique opportunities due to its growing innovation ecosystems, availability of academic institutions, the recent establishment of advanced research facilities like CSUB's $83 million Energy Innovation Building, the CMC’s proposed 180,000 square foot R&D and prototyping/testing center, and proximity to East Bay research powerhouse institutions, UCB and LBNL.
+Despite these economic and environmental challenges, the Central Valley offers unique opportunities due to its growing innovation ecosystems, availability of academic institutions, the recent establishment of advanced research facilities like CSUB's $83 million Energy Innovation Building, the CMC’s proposed 180,000 square foot R&D and prototyping/testing center, and proximity to East Bay research powerhouse institutions, UCB and LBNL, that will be leveraged to spark regional innovation.

 By spanning the corridor from both ends of the Central Valley in Sacramento to Bakersfield, each subregion (northern Central Valley, mid-Central Valley, and southern Central Valley) will serve as a gateway to leverage assets from its neighboring regional ecosystems (Silicon Valley and Los Angeles, respectively) to build upon its own internal assets and compound growth—both regionally and nationally.
 EPIC will draw upon the region’s rich history of and capabilities in energy production and technological manufacturing to develop innovative energy options through applied research, partnerships, and outreach that will positively impact economic and workforce development for generations.